alfarrajs/x3AZFx/README.md

 <br>

-- A passionate Self-taught Fullstack developer
+- A passionate Self-taught Front-End developer
-- Currently learning Mobile Development by Self
+- Currently learning Back-End by Self
-- Personal website under development<!-- - [link](https://www.0xabdulkhalid.ml) -->
-- I’m currently open for an Intern or a new job opportunity, this is under development<!-- -  [my resume](https://read.cv/0xabdulkhalid) -->
+- I’m currently open for an Intern or a new job opportunity
 <br><br>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>